eliabieri/wg_display/project_report.md

 Every widget must implement the `Widget` trait.
 Traits are Rust's way of defining shared behavior between different types, and can be compared to interfaces in other languages.

 The renderer first loads the configuration from the embedded database.
 It then instantiates all widgets that are enabled by the user.
 After that, it starts a loop in which it calls the `update` method of each widget once a second.
 This gives the widgets the opportunity to update their content.
 Most widgets may not need to update their content every second, so they can implement their own timeout logic.
 After updating the widgets, the renderer renders the content of all widgets to the display.
-The renderer also queries the `Persistence` module for new configuration changes.
+The renderer also queries the `persistence` module for new configuration changes.
 If there are any, the renderer updates the widgets accordingly.

 The `update` method of the widgets is asynchronous.
 This allows widgets to perform network requests or other time-consuming tasks.
 The `renderer` can await the completion of all `update` calls concurrently.